Development

 5. Let SRE Be SRE

 SRE team is not there to perform all kinds of common functions.
-Instead, SREs should focus on improving reliabilty, anti-fragility, instrumentation, and lowering MTTR while other common needs should be handled differently or by a separate team.
+Instead, SREs should focus on improving reliability, anti-fragility, instrumentation, and lowering MTTR while other common needs should be handled differently or by a separate team.

 If this is not adhered to, the meaning of SRE quickly gets muddled, and the team gets to perform operations on various common SaaS offerings and such, workstation software, security tooling, and so on.